sandeep-kumar-7562/data_yatra_courses/python/python_chapter_1_introduction.md

-# 📘 Chapter 1: Introduction to Python
+# 📘 Introduction to Python

 ## 🧩 Introduction